Ber Street, Norwich

 Ber Street is a historic street in Norwich City Centre between Queens Road and King Street.
-An ancient Roman Road, it was once one of the major routes into Norwich city centre, since the 12th century.
+It has served as one of the major routes into Norwich city centre since the 12th century.
 The street now exists as a fragmented row of historical buildings and post-war industrial buildings as a result of Second World War bomb damage and 1960s slum clearance.

 History

 Ber Street Gate was first mentioned in 1146 AD, and it was built on a corner of the city wall which runs southeast and southwest from the gate.
 The gate itself was demolished in 1808 but the street remained busy and densely populated.
 It was known locally as "Blood and Guts Street", due to its many slaughterhouses and butcher shops, and because cattle was driven down the road into the city.

 Richmond Hill

 The area between Ber Street and King Street was densely populated from the 1840s onwards.
 It consisted of many yards and courts leading off Ber Street.
 Known locally as the Village on the Hill, three main roads, Mariners Lane, Horns Lane and Thorn Lane lead into the district.
 It became the settlement for a small Italian community, who later set up Vallori's Ice Cream.
 In 1960, the district was condemned as slums, and many residents were forced to leave due to compulsory purchase orders on the old terraces and lanes.

 The whole borough was demolished, which consisted of around 56 acres of existing streets, including 833 dwellings (612 considered unfit for human habitation), 42 shops, 4 offices, 22 public houses and 2 schools.
 Communities were moved to high rise buildings such as Normandy Tower, or new housing estates such as the Tuckswood Estate, that were being built around the city at the time.
 A new road, Rouen Road was developed in the area's place in 1962, which consists mainly of light industrial units and council flats.
 Ber Street had its whole eastern side demolished.
 Low rise council housing was built in 1967–8.